 You can trade Bitcoin (XBT) on BitMEX through a new, innovative type of contract called a Perpetual Contract which is aimed at replicating the underlying spot market but with enhanced leverage.
 This product does not have an expiry date and is able to closely track the underlying reference Price Index through various mechanisms, the main of which is known as the Funding Rate.

 The product suits traders who prefer to hold positions for a long time and do not want their positions to fluctuate in value due to large swings in basis.

-The XBTUSD contract’s underlying price is the BitMEX Index.
-It is an equally weighted index using the Bitstamp and GDAX USD XBT/USD prices.
+The XBTUSD contract’s underlying price is the XBT/USD exchange rate as recorded in the .BXBT Index.
 Both the underlying and the swap contract are quoted in USD.
 Margin and PNL are denominated in Bitcoin.